ResultadosDigitais/matrix/README.md

 Matrix produces a virtual office for remote teams.
 In this project, you can run a virtual office to simulate the physical environment.

-In local environment use "localhost:8080"

-To create google credential follow [this](https://developers.google.com/identity/sign-in/web/sign-in) steps.

 ## We are using the baby steps strategy.

 In this moment is possible: